About us

 Who we are

-We are a team of scientists around the DFG Emmy Noether Group Leader Gerit Linneweber.
+We are a team of scientists led by DFG Emmy Noether Group leader Gerit Linneweber.
 We aim to understand the origins of individual variation using an invertebrate model organism.
 The fruit fly Drosophila melanogaster.

 Our lab was founded nearly two years ago with the help of the generous funding of the DFG Emmy Noether Programme.
 Since then, we have continuously grown and strived to become one of the leading laboratories in the world investigating individual behavioral variability using invertebrate model organisms.